amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver1/README.md

 exec $*
 ```

-We then combine that with `mpirun` option, `--bind-to NUMA` to place each process
+We then combine that with `mpirun` option, `--map-by NUMA` to place each process
 in a NUMA domain that is closest to the GPU device picked for that process.

 ```